zio/zio/docs/datatypes/tset.md

 ## Transform elements of a `TSet`

-The transform function `A => A` allows computing a new value for every element in the set.
+The transform function `A => A` allows computing a new value for every element in the set:

 ```scala mdoc:silent
 import zio._